Other voting methods

 [[0,5,9,2],[11,2,0,4],[42,42,42,42],[0,1,2,3]].

-• [2,3,1] means that one voter has expressed that she prefers the third candidate (giving him a "1"), then she prefers the first candidate (giving him a "2") and finally she likes the second candidate the less (giving him a "3").
+• [2,3,1] means that one voter has expressed that she prefers the third candidate, then she prefers the first candidate and finally she likes the second candidate the less.

-You can see here that you need clear electoral rules, defined before the election, that assess which ballots are invalid and which are not.
+You can see here that you need clear electoral rules, defined before the election, that assess which ballots are invalid and which are not, and how they are counted.